muhammad-avicena/luxury-shop/README.md

 - External/Internal Source
   - Icon
   - Image

+ NB*: This project is made with HTML, CSS, JS (100% barebone), I don't use any css framework or external libraries - only use external font/icon.

 ## HOW TO SET UP 📰
 You will need a github account to clone this repository, make sure you're connected to github.